anonaddy/anonaddy/README.md

 #### **I'm not receiving any emails, what's wrong?**

 Please make sure to add mailer@anonaddy.me to your address book and check your spam folder.
 Make sure to mark emails from us as safe if they turn up in spam.

+Please also check that the senders domain is not in the [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) list mentioned above, as these are blocked.

+If an alias has been previously deleted and you try to send email to it, the emails will bounce with an error message - "554 5.7.1 Recipient address rejected: Access denied".

+Check that you have not deactivated the alias, custom domain or additional username.
+When any of these are deactivated, emails will be silently discarded, they will not bounce or return any error message.

+The sender of the email may be failing SPF, DMARC or DNS blacklist checks resulting in the email being rejected.
+The sender should also have correct reverse DNS setup and use a FQDN as their hostname.

-If you still aren't receiving emails contact me.
+If you still aren't receiving emails please contact me.

 #### **How do I know this site won't disappear next month?**